ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_considerations.md

    * [Virtual Routing and Forwarding on {{site.data.keyword.cloud_notm}}](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud)
    * [Enabling service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint)

-5. Only private connection is supported.
+Only private connection is supported.
 As a result, you don't need to configure firewall or SNAT rules in vCenter Server for the network connectivity from vCenter Server to the endpoint of the KMIP for VMware instance.
 For more information, see [KMIP for VMware solution architecture](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-overview).
+{: note}

 ## Related links
 {: #kmip_standalone_considerations-related}